Explore this Section

 Year One includes:

-- The Strategic Management of Patients with Long Term Conditions (15 credits)
+- Strategic Management of Frailty as a Long Term Condition (15 credits)

 - Clinical Geriatric Medicine 1 (15 credits)